Finland–Latvia relations

-Finland–Latvia relations are foreign relations between Finland and Latvia.
+Finland–Latvia relations are the bilateral relations between Finland and Latvia.
 Finland has an embassy in Riga.
 Latvia has an embassy in Helsinki.
-Both countries are full members of the Council of the Baltic Sea States, the European Union and the Eurozone.
+Both countries are full members of the Council of Europe, Council of the Baltic Sea States, Nordic-Baltic Eight, Joint Expeditionary Force, European Union, NATO and Eurozone.

+State visits

 In 1999, the President of Latvia visited Finland.
 Finland pledged its support for Latvia to join the European Union.

 In June 1999, Latvian Prime Minister Vilis Kristopans met Finnish Minister for European Affairs and Foreign Trade Kimmo Sasi.

+Transport

+Finnair and airBaltic operate services between Riga and Helsinki.